|SAGE - Computer of the Cold War|

 The USA had to face the prospect of nuclear missiles entering its air space and remaining undetected until they gave themselves away in the last split microsecond of their existence.

 The Air Defense Engineering Committee was formed in 1949 and they decided that what was needed was a tracking system that combined the talents of the newly invented computer with those of radar.
 The radar system could be used to detect airborne objects and the computer could keep track of them all and make sure that every moving object was a known object.

 This was a brave concept given that both computers and radar were new technology and nothing like what they proposed had even remotely been shown to work.
-A network of radar stations communicating with a central computer data processing station really looks ambitious when you realise that at the time no one had bothered to invent the modem, a reliable method of mass storage, a graphical visual display unit, and computers were still built using valves!
+A network of radar stations communicating with a central computer data processing station really looks ambitious when you realize that at the time no one had bothered to invent the modem, a reliable method of mass storage, a graphical visual display unit, and computers were still built using valves!

 A research lab was founded in 1951 to create the new system.
 Known as Project Lincoln and then the Lincoln Laboratory it drew on developments from other research centres.
 In particular MIT supplied the computer hardware in the form of Whirlwind I. The data communications came from the Air Force Cambridge Research Laboratory (CRL).

 At this early stage it was estimated that the job could be done with only 8K of memory and only a few thousand lines of code.
 The true magnitude of the problem sank in only slowly.
 If the Lincoln team had started out with a complete systems analysis they probably would have declared the task impossible.

 As it happened they adopted a step-by-step approach and solved each problem as it came up.
 Sometimes the solutions were lower tech than we might expect but often they involved pushing the limits of the current technology well beyond anything that had been achieved before.